 - Better digestion and energy: Many people report reduced bloating and steadier energy levels once their body adapts.

-Step-by-Step Guide to Start Intermittent Fasting
+Step-by-Step Guide to Intermittent Fasting Weight Loss

 - Step 1 – Start with a 12-hour fast: Stop eating by 8 PM and don't eat again until 8 AM.
 This is an easy starting point since most of it overlaps with sleep.